Bellfalasch/frontend-forum/slides.md

 <v-clicks after>

 * Treeshaking does a lot, hopefully, but it cannot fix everything
-* Commonly leads to confusion later, updates to the wrong package, etc
+* Likely to lead to confusion later, updates to the wrong package, etc
 * Higher risk of inconsistencies/bugs between localhost and production
 * Risky policy to rely on something wrong solving itself down the line
+* Some argue it is not worth the effort

 </v-clicks>